zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, icmp: :zeek:type:`icmp_conn`)

    Generated for all ICMP messages that are not handled separately with dedicated ICMP events.
-Bro's ICMP analyzer handles a number of ICMP messages directly with dedicated events.
+Zeek's ICMP analyzer handles a number of ICMP messages directly with dedicated events.
 This event acts as a fallback for those it doesn't.